Credit by Examination

 - Students who have completed any 100-level course in chemistry may not take the Chemistry CLEP exam.

-- Students who are working towards a math major or minor may not take the College Mathematics CLEP exam.
+- Students who are working towards a math major or minor may not take the University Mathematics CLEP exam.

 - %Students who have completed their F3 (foreign language) requirement may not take a CLEP in the same language in order to earn additional credit.
 Students who take a foreign language CLEP exam prior to completing their F3 requirement may be placed into level 105 of the same language at Moravian with a score of 50; students who earn a score of 62 or higher may be placed into level 110 of the same language.
 Students who subsequently earn a grade of C (not C–) or better will be awarded one unit of credit for the CLEP (without a grade) and complete their F3 requirement.